Pompeii is an ancient city close to Naples in the Campania region of Italy and is an ideal day trip from Rome.

 These typically include transportation, tickets to the archaeological site, and often a guide.

-We have shared our favorite day trips from Rome to Pompeii earlier in this article.
+In this article, we shared our favorite day trips from Rome to Pompeii.

 Do not forget to check out some of the funniest Pompeii graffiti, including jokes, comments on girlfriends, sex life, etc.